Sending parcels to and from Northern Ireland

 Explosive pre-cursors

-Substances that can be used to make explosives are already controlled in Northern Ireland and require a license to market and use.
-Find more information about explosive pre-cursors.
+Substances that can be used to make explosives are already controlled in Northern Ireland.
+They require a license to market and use.
+Read more about explosive pre-cursors.

 Fluorinated gases (F-gases)

-You need to be registered and have quota if you wish to move HFCs (the most common type of F-gas) into Northern Ireland.
+You need to be registered and have quota if you want to move hydrofluorocarbons (the most common type of F-gas) into Northern Ireland.

-Find out more information about moving F gas between Great Britain and Northern Ireland
+Read more about moving F gas between Great Britain and Northern Ireland.

 This covers hazardous chemicals that are banned or severely limited in their movements.
-Read more information about the export and import of hazardous chemicals (PIC).
+Read more information about Prior Informed Consent on the Health and Safety Executive website.

-It is illegal to trade in live invasive alien plant and animal species.
-The Invasive Alien Species list of plants and animals is the same in the island of Ireland as it is in the UK, so the plants prohibited to move into Northern Ireland are also illegal to sell in the UK.
+It is illegal to trade in live, invasive, alien (non-native) plant and animal species.
+The Invasive Alien Species list of plants and animals is the same in all of Ireland as it is in the UK.
+Plants prohibited to move into Northern Ireland are also illegal to sell in the UK.

 Leg-hold traps